This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The other most common instances of malpractice causing Erb’s palsy are specific actions the doctor or other person delivering the baby takes to get it through the birth canal.
 This may include pulling too hard on an arm or head.

-Getting an Erb’s Palsy Settlement
+How to Get an Erb’s Palsy Settlement

 If you gave birth to a baby that now has Erb’s palsy, you are facing the fact that your child may be living with a disability for the rest of his life.
 This means having the expense of surgery, possibly multiple surgeries, physical therapy, assistive devices, and potentially emotional therapy as well.